JeffersonLab/clara-docs/docs/clas/hadson.md

 mime-types:
   - binary/data-hipo

-clara>
 ```

-The command above printed the content of the Clara application composition YML file,
+The command above printed the content of the Clara application composition YAML file,
 the location of which is configurable through the following command:

 ```
-clara> set servicesFile /myOwnDir/myOwnService.yml clara> show config
+clara> set servicesFile /myOwnDir/myOwnService.yaml clara> show config
 ```